ABS-CBN: 2020 Broadcasting shutdown and franchise renewal controversy

 During a Senate hearing on the same day, public services panel chair Grace Poe stated they were to investigate ABS-CBN's compliance with the terms and conditions of its franchise.
 The Senate concluded that there was no breach of laws or franchise terms.

-On May 5, 2020, the National Telecommunications Commission issued a cease and desist order to stop the network's broadcast, including its radio stations DZMM and MOR, following the expiration of its broadcast franchise the day before.
+On May 5, 2020, the National Telecommunications Commission issued a cease and desist order to stop the entire network's broadcast, including its radio stations DZMM and MOR, following the expiration of its broadcast franchise the day before.
 The cease and desist order covers 42 television stations operated by ABS-CBN across the country, including Channel 2, 10 digital broadcast channels, 18 FM stations, and 5 AM stations.

 The network subsequently signed off following TV Patrol.
 Along with the order, NTC wanted to recall ABS-CBN's assigned frequencies.
 ABS-CBN explained that it would not be in public interest to have the frequencies recalled, as this would hinder their ability to immediately restart broadcasts in the event a new franchise was granted.
 Additionally, there were fresh measures in the Congress to grant provisional franchise, which later rolled into a series of hearings to grant a fresh 25-year franchise.
 NTC was told to refrain from carrying out the recall by the Congress.
 On July 10, 2020, members of the House of Representatives, voted 70–11 to deny ABS-CBN's renewal franchise application, citing several issues on the network's prior 25-year franchise.
 According to a survey released by the Social Weather Stations following the rejection of the network's franchise renewal, 75% of Filipinos want the network back.

 In January 2025, Albay Representative Joey Salceda filed House Bill 11252, the fifth bill that seeks to grant ABS-CBN's television and radio broadcasting franchise for another 25 years.